veikman/dmote-keycap/README.md

 ## Usage

 To run the utility and generate a printable model, enter `lein run` at your command line, in this folder.
+You must have Leiningen installed for that.

 The CLI utility uses what the library exposes as `dmote-kgeycap.models/keycap`.
 That function takes a number of parameters and returns a `scad-clj`